RainingSea/cese/project/website/VehicleMaintenanceTracker/ce/ce_0/architect.md

 [CONTENT]
-"Implementation approach": "The 'Vehicle Maintenance Tracker' web application will be developed using HTML for the front end and Python for the back end.
-The application will consist of simple HTML forms for user registration, login, vehicle information input, and maintenance tracking.
-Python will handle the business logic, including user authentication, data storage, and maintenance reminders.
-The application will be lightweight, focusing on a straightforward user experience.",
+"Implementation approach": "The application will be developed using Python for the backend logic and HTML for the frontend user interface.
+The Flask framework will be utilized to handle web requests and routing.
+The application will also leverage the built-in Python libraries for file handling to manage data storage in text files.",

-"UI design":"The key user interface components will include: 1) Registration Page: A form for users to enter a username and password.
-2) Login Page: A form for users to log in with their credentials.
-3) Vehicle Information Input: A form to input vehicle details such as make, model, year, and mileage.
-4) Maintenance Tracking Display: A page to view and manage maintenance tasks and history.
-5) Notification Settings: A section to set preferences for maintenance reminders.",
+"UI design":"The user interface will consist of the following components: 1.
+Registration Page: A form with fields for username and password.
+2. Login Page: A form with fields for username and password.
+3. Vehicle Information Input: Fields for make, model, year, and mileage.
+4. Maintenance Task Tracking: A list view to display tasks and buttons for adding, updating, or deleting tasks.
+5. Notifications: A section to display upcoming maintenance reminders.
+6. Maintenance History: A display area to show past maintenance records.",

-"Data Storage":"Data will be stored in local text files, with separate `.txt` files for different types of data such as user accounts, vehicle information, and maintenance records.
-This approach ensures simplicity and efficiency, allowing easy data retrieval and management through basic file operations in Python.",
+"Data Storage":"Data will be organized in local text files as follows: 1. users.txt - Stores usernames and passwords in the format 'username,password'.
+2. vehicles.txt - Stores vehicle information in the format 'username,make,model,year,mileage'.
+3. maintenance.txt - Stores maintenance records in the format 'username,vehicle_id,task,date,status'.
+Each user will have their data segregated based on their username.",

 "File list": ["main.py", "templates/login.html", "templates/registration.html", "templates/dashboard.html", "users.txt", "vehicles.txt", "maintenance.txt"],